blacklightpy/vaultofknowledge/Proprietary Technology Compared To Consumer Products.md

 	- But this argument falls apart with a copyleft license so that any modifications are provided back rather than restricted.
 So even if the new party has a better development team, the benefits are contributed back to the society.
 Gradually, this means that the technology will be able to be delivered by a team more cheaply than the first developer, which ultimately makes the technology cheaper.
 	- The ultimate goal is however that technology becomes cheaper without artificial limitations due to greed.
 	- But if greed is what we are solving, then even when technology is being first developed, money shouldn't be entering the scene.
 But rather, we will be ensuring that all people can access the system in harmony without anyone feeling left out due to lack of capacity.
+	- Also, since copyleft licenses became necessary due to capitalism, in the new philosophy, we can do away with licenses entirely.
 # Arguments
 ## About needing the design or source code
 - You can't access the internals of the computer